Misericorde: Volume One

-Misericorde: Volume One is an indie mystery kinetic novel developed and published by Xeecee, and the first of a planned episodic series.
+Misericorde: Volume One is an indie mystery kinetic novel developed and published by Xeecee, and the first of a planned episodic trilogy.
 It was released for Windows on March 24, 2023.
 Set in a convent in England in the year 1482, the game revolves around a murder that was committed within the premises.
 The game's main character, Hedwig, is an anchoress who was confined to a cell, and therefore had a foolproof alibi.
 She is forced by the convent's mother superior to leave her cell and assist in finding the culprit.
 The game's art is monochrome, with retro game-style heavily dithered photograph backgrounds and anime character sprites.
 The game received positive reviews from critics for its writing, citing its memorable characters as a strong point.